 Coffee Methods Compared

-– There is just too much, too much coffee here.
-There are so many ways to brew coffee out there, and as a certified coffee nerd snob.
-I’ve tried nearly all of them, but for people who aren’t coffee obsessives, it can be really confusing.
+– There is too much, too much coffee here.
+There are so many ways to brew coffee out there and as a certified coffee nerd snob.
+I’ve tried nearly all of them, but it can be really confusing for people who aren’t coffee obsessives.

 I’m an affiliate.
 I hope you love the products I recommend!
 Just so you know, I may collect a share of sales or other compensation from the links on this page.
 Thank you if you use my links, I really appreciate it!

 I’m gonna walk you through some of the most common coffee brewing methods, the pros and cons, and who I think each one is best suited for.

 The first method is The pour-over method